ChatScript/ChatScript/WIKI/ChatScript-Json.md

         ˆjsonwrite ( $_jsonObject ) \n
         ^jsontree ( $_jsonObject )\n

-Note in this next example how to escpe a json string with ^''.
+Note in this next example how to escape a json string with ^''.
 This makes creating json objects from static data very intuitive and clear.

     u: (-testcase2) $_tmp = ^jsonparse( ^'{name: "Todd Kuebler", phone: "555.1212"}' )
         ^jsonwrite( $_tmp ) \n
         ^jsontree( $_tmp ) \n
         name: $_tmp.name, phone: $_tmp.phone

-This example shows the . notation access of data inside an json object in chatscript.
+This example shows the . notation access of data inside a json object in chatscript.
 This is probably the most intuitive way of interacting with the data.

     u: (-testcase3) $_tmp = ^jsoncreate(object)
         $_tmp.name = "Todd Kuebler"